Vintage Weekend

 The very nature of the vintage carriages fleet is that the coaches come from an age where access for disabled passengers was not a priority.
 Therefore, as the vehicles are restored to their original condition, those wishing to travel onboard our vintage train and have a disability may have difficulty boarding it.

-In addition, those disabled passengers with wheelchairs or motorised ‘buggies’ should be aware that the nature of the coaches means there is nowhere to store either wheelchairs or ‘buggies’ on the train, except in the guard’s van.
+In addition, disabled passengers with wheelchairs or motorised ‘buggies’ should be aware that the nature of the coaches means there is nowhere to store them on the train except in the guard’s van.
 Please speak to a station staff member who may be able to assist.

-The vintage coaches that make up the Vintage Train were built-in an age when children’s pushchairs and buggies were a thing of the future and, as the vehicles that make up the train are restored to their original condition, there is no provision, except in the guard’s van, on the train to store them whilst you enjoy your journey back in time.
+The vintage coaches that make up the Vintage Train were built in an age when children’s pushchairs and buggies were a thing of the future.
+As the vehicles that make up the train are restored to their original condition, there is no provision, except in the guard’s van, on the train to store them whilst you enjoy your journey back in time.
 Please speak to a station staff member who may be able to assist.

-Due to the age and delicate nature of the vintage carriages used on Vintage Train services, dogs are not able to travel in some carriages.
+Due to the age and delicate nature of the vintage carriages used on Vintage Train services, dogs cannot travel in some carriages.

-We recognise that these dogs provide valuable assistance for the sight-impaired and those with hearing loss, epilepsy, diabetes, physical mobility problems and more.
-Assistance Dogs are welcome on ALL KWVR trains, for which no charge is made.
+We recognise that these dogs provide valuable assistance for the sight-impaired, those with hearing loss, epilepsy, diabetes, physical mobility problems, and more.
+Assistance Dogs are welcome on ALL KWVR trains, and no charge is made for them.